damithc/process/codingStandards/CodingStandard-Java.md

   </tr>
 </table>

 >Rationale: The concept of Java information hiding and encapsulation is violated by public variables.
 Use private variables and access functions instead.
-One exception to this rule is when the class is essentially a data structure, with no behavior (*equivalent to a C++ struct*).
+One exception to this rule is when the class is essentially a data structure, with no behavior.
 In this case it is appropriate to make the class' instance variables public.

 **9. :star::star::star: Avoid unnecessary use of `this` with fields.**